 This means that the cost you accrue at a car repair shop will be based on the general repairs needed.
 You should not see extra costs associated with your hybrid unless it is for specific work to the battery, computer or electrical component.

 When you do need to take your vehicle in to the shop, make sure you are taking it to a mechanic that has worked with hybrids before.
 This will streamline your process quite a bit.
 You will also be able to leave your vehicle knowing that it is in good hands.

 Look at the recommendations of your vehicle’s manufacturer.
 Some vehicles require regular air filter changes.
 Also, remember that you are also caring for the fuel-injected engine.
 You will need to maintain a regular oil change schedule.

 Fallon Automotive has several years of experience performing maintenance and repairs on diesel engines.
-If you are having any problems with your diesel, Fallon Automotive can diagnose and repair it in a timely manner.
-Call us to speak with one of our highly trained technicians.
+If you are having any problems with your diesel, we can diagnose and repair it in a timely manner.
+We have certified diesel technicians,that are fully insured on staff.

 Auto repair diesel services include:

 Volkswagen TDI diesel repair